willtennien/Yak/doc/library funjects for site/String.md

 * n # a string of n instances of the receiver
 + s # concatenation

-[<number>] # a single-length string representing the character at the given zero-based index; negative indices count from the end
+[&lt;number&gt;] # a single-length string representing the character at the given zero-based index; negative indices count from the end
-[<range>] # the substring of the receiver in the given range
+[&lt;range&gt;] # the substring of the receiver in the given range

 .length # the number of characters in the string